nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/nrf5340_gs.rst

    :start-after: program_dk_sample_start
    :end-before: program_dk_sample_end

-After you have programmed the sample to the DK, you can connect to it and test the functions.
+After you have programmed the sample to the DK, you can connect to it using a terminal emulator and test the functions.
-If you connect to the sample now, you can go directly to Step 2 of :ref:`nrf5340_gs_connecting`.

 .. _nrf5340_gs_connecting: